Orange blossom, satsuma, orange soda, honeydew melon, honey cane sweetness, balanced acidity and sweetness, lingering sweetness

 The flavors of coffee are derived from the breakdown of various nutrients in the green coffee beans during roasting.
 Heat causes these compounds to degrade into a variety of aromatic molecular structures, resulting in a wide spectrum of flavors.
 High-quality coffee beans naturally possess a rich aroma that evolves at different temperatures—high, medium, and low—offering a delightful and nuanced experience worth savoring.

-La Esmeralda Estate is a world-renowned coffee estate located in Boquete, Panama, famous for cultivating Geisha coffee.
+La Esmeralda is a world-renowned coffee estate located in Boquete, Panama, famous for cultivating Geisha coffee.
 Known for its meticulous care for the natural environment, it has been awarded the Rainforest Alliance Certification.
 While the estate is globally celebrated for its Geisha variety, its exceptional environment and green bean processing techniques have also earned acclaim for other coffee varieties grown there.
 It is a consistent champion in major competitions.

 Since 2004, La Esmeralda Estate has won consecutive championships and, starting in 2008, began hosting independent auction events, setting numerous record-breaking prices.
 The awards record is as follows: